About the COVID-19 Vaccines

 You should get a vaccine as soon as you can.

 The different available vaccines

 Multiple COVID-19 vaccines are currently available in the United States.
 The U.S. Food and Drug Administration (FDA) authorized the vaccines only after confirming that they were proven safe and effective in medical studies involving tens of thousands of volunteers like you.

 To get the most protection from the vaccines, you need all the recommended doses:

 - The Pfizer-BioNTech and Moderna vaccines require two initial doses.

 - Johnson & Johnson’s Janssen vaccine requires one initial dose.

 If you meet the criteria for having a compromised immune system, you should get a third dose of the Pfizer-BioNTech or Moderna vaccine at least 4 weeks after your second dose.
-An FDA and CDC review of data for Johnson & Johnson’s Janssen vaccine will determine whether a second dose is appropriate for people with compromised immune systems.

 The cost of the vaccines